joeyfromspace/restful-goose/README.md

  ```

 ## Customization
-The best part about RESTful Goose 2 is the much greater flexibility you have to customize how the app handles routes.
+The best part about RESTful Goose 2 is the much greater flexibility you have to customize how the app handles individual routes.

 Every route goes through an event loop, calling a series of functions that you can hook at nearly every stage of handling a request.

-The base restfulGoose exposes the RouteMap class which allows you to customize routes for a given model.
+The base restfulGoose export exposes the RouteMap object, which you can copy via the object's `extend()` method:

 ```
 /* post-route.js */